 Use the information in this topic to learn how to add apps to Intune before you deploy them.

-The information in this topic helps you add apps for Windows PCs that you manage by using the Intune PC client software.
+The information in this topic helps you add apps for Windows PCs that you manage by using the Intune software client.
 If you want to add apps for enrolled Windows PCs and other mobile devices, see Add apps for mobile devices in Microsoft Intune.